-Strongest winds are Gales (63 - 87 km/h).
+Strongest winds are Gales (55-75km/h).
 The impact of this category may involve damage to old traditional thatched buildings and poorly built houses, as well as damage to some garden crops such as banana and fruit trees.
 Sea and river floods, beach erosion, flash floods, landslides, and boats/ships dragging their moorings are all possible.